 How Significant is Envy?

 After what Francesco had done to Ada, it was her unfulfilled desire to have a family with him.
 Ada had her eyes on Sofia because Francesco looked upon her as his daughter.
 When we are made to believe that Francesco is dead, the end of the film sees him open his eyes in the cave as Sofia experiences discomfort again.
-Could this mean that Teresa resented Emma and Sofia’s presence because of whom she lost her son?
+Could this mean that Teresa resented Emma and Sofia’s presence because of the fact that she lost her son?
 It was their presence that had reawakened Ada.

 The Precious Blood that Gives Us Life